 Gilly looked awful at breakfast.
 ‘I had the weirdest dreams, about you and me and chocolate.’

-All that day and the next she thought about the calendar.
+All that day she thought about the calendar.
 She awoke again, at just after midnight and saw the box had appeared at the end of her bed.
 She refused to go near it.
 The next night she got up and looked at the drawers.
-The ‘4’ had gone but the ‘5’ had appeared and it seemed the paint was even brighter.
+The “4” of the night before had gone but the “5” had appeared and it seemed the gold paint was even brighter.
 The urge to tap the number and make a wish was so strong.
 Could she think of a wish that it wouldn’t misconstrue?
+She forced herself to ignore it, sticking it in her sock drawer at the back.

-The next night the ‘6’ had replaced the ‘5’.
+The next night, when she woke at midnight – it was getting so she felt like she hadn’t slept so sure she was that she would wake – the box had somehow been placed by her bed and the “6” had replaced the “5”.
 Seeing it she had to look away; it was so bright it burnt her eyes, like if you look directly at the sun.
-She knew she couldn’t let it get any brighter so went to the bathroom and splashed water on her face.
+She just knew she couldn’t let it get any brighter so she went to the bathroom and splashed water on her face.
 As she did so, she saw, with horror, a large spot had erupted on her chin.
 That would do it.
-Turning quickly, she went back to the box, tapped the number and held the make a wish brick.
-‘No more spots please.’
+Turning quickly, she went back to the box, tapped the number and held the Make a wishbrick.
+‘No more spots,please.’
 She added, ‘On my face.’

 She touched her skin as she returned to the mirror.
-The spot had gone but her face felt odd.
+The spot had gone,but her face felt odd.
 She soon saw why and reeled back.
 Instead of her usual pale complexion her face was covered in red and white diagonal stripes.
 Tears sprung to her eyes.
 She hated this calendar.
-She hadn’t asked for stripes so why did it chose stripes in place of spots?
+She hadn’t asked for stripes so why did it choose stripes in place of spots?

-Her mother was horrified at the sight of her daughter, asking her if she used some new cosmetic that had caused such a bizarre reaction.
+The next morning, her mother was horrified when she caught sight of her and asked her if she’d used some new cosmetic that had caused such a bizarre reaction.
 Emily told her she had and asked to stay off school, which her Mum agreed to, reluctantly.
 She wanted to take Emily to the doctors, but Emily made her promise to wait a day.

 She drifted off into a strange sleep and woke as if poked at midnight.
-The ‘7’ glowed softly.
-Emily hurried to tap it, took out the brick and wished her old face back, spot and all.
+The “7” glowed softly.
+Emily hurried to tap it, took out the Make a wish brick and wished her old face back, spot and all.
 Her fingers touched the zit on her chin; never had she loved any blemish as much as she did this one.

-By now she knew it was dangerous to leave the wishes.
+By now she was certain it was dangerous to leave the wishes.
 But if things went wrong she hated waiting a day to be able to correct it.
-For brick ‘8’ she set her alarm for 11.30.
-Sure enough, the ‘8’ still glowed.
-Taking a deep breath, she tapped it, took the brick and said, ‘Please make me happy.’
+For brick “8” she woke at midnight but ignored the box, setting her alarm for 11.30 pm, nearly a whole twenty-four hours later.
+Sure enough, the “8” still glowed.
+Taking a deep breath, she tapped it, took the Make a wish brick and said, ‘Please make me happy.’

 For the next thirty-two minutes she felt she would explode.
 Laughter couldn’t escape quickly enough.
-Her throat hurt and her eyes ached.
-She saw the ‘9’ appear and laughed louder.
+Her throat hurt and her eyes ached as she tried not to wake her mother.
+She saw the “9” appear and laughed louder.
 Somehow she wrestled the box to the floor as hysterics overwhelmed her and threw her against the table.
-Almost by accident her finger touched the number, the drawer opening and a brick tumbling out.
+Almost by accident her finger touched the number, the drawer opening and a Make a wish brick tumbling out.
 She wished herself back to her old self and immediately fell asleep.

 The next day she woke with a start.
 Everything ached, and bruises were beginning to show on her arms.
 She stared at the box, once more perched on the table.
-Leaving it seemed to intensify the results but asking for anything was a disaster.
+Leaving it seemed to intensify the results, but asking for anything was a disaster.
 What was she going to do?
-Once again, she left it the box; then, at 11.50 the next day she tapped the ‘10’.
+Once again, she left the box alone; then, at 11.50 the next day she tapped the “10”.
 Taking a deep breath and holding the box as well as the brick, she wished her room to be decorated for Christmas.
 Instantly everything started to be wrapped in gaudy paper with lights emerging like snakes and twisting round her chair and table and then her legs.
 Baubles and tinsel were next.
-She gripped the box hard, trying to swell the growing panic, her finger pressed against the eleventh drawer.
+She gripped the box hard, and trying to swell the growing panic and she was covered in more and more decorations, her finger pressed against the eleventh drawer.
 As soon as she felt it pop open she wished her old room back to how it was.
 She was in bed and falling asleep before the last of the glitter and paper had retreated.
 She was at her wits end and exhausted.

 She dreaded the following day.
-As usual she woke at midnight and spent the next seven hours fretting over the ‘12’ that glowed at her.
-Tired and desperate she dragged herself to the kitchen.
+As usual she woke at midnight and spent the next seven hours fretting over the “12” that glowed at her.
+When her alarm went off and she got up for school, she was tired and nearly desperate.
+In the kitchen, her mother looked at her with worry across her face.
 ‘You look awful.
 Are you going down with something?’

 ‘Goodness that sounds dramatic.
 Shall I give you a lift to school?
 I need to pop to the shops after anyway.’

-While her mother went to ‘warm her up’, Emily collected her books and bag.
+While her mother went to their old car to “warm her up”, Emily collected her books and bag.
 A noise brought her to her bedroom window.
 Her mother was standing by her car, red in the face and kicking the tyres.
 Emily went downstairs to find out what was happening.

-‘Sorry love.
+‘Sorry,love.
 Car’s kaput.
 Sounded terminal this time.
 Maybe we can get a jump from Mr Grumpy next door.
 You try and get it to start and I’ll go and speak to him.
-If that doesn’t work, I’m afraid you’ll have to walk.
+If that doesn’t work, I’m afraid you’ll have to catch the bus.
 How on earth will we afford the repairs this time?’

 Emily sat and stared at the dashboard.
-Her eye was drawn to the clock and the ‘12’ that stood out in gold.
+Her eye was drawn to the clock and the “12” that stood out in gold.
 That wasn’t the usual colour.
-She glanced in the mirror to see if Gilly was coming and there, on the back seat was the box, the ‘12’ glowing brightly.
+She glanced in the mirror to see if Gilly was coming and there, on the back seat was the box, the “12” glowing brightly.
 It must have reflected off the box onto the clock.
 Emily twisted round and tapped the number.
 If the car was buggered as Mum said, what harm could this wish do, she thought?
+She held the Make a wish brick.
 ‘Fix Mum’s car.’
 Surely this can’t go wrong?

 Emily stared as all the lights came on on the dashboard.
 The engine started and began idling easily.
 The windscreen wipers swished once, clearing the remnants of last night’s rain from the glass.

 ‘You been taking car repairing lessons?’
 Gilly stood by the driver’s door, peering inside her car.
 ‘It even looks cleaner.
 Come on.
-Hop out and I’ll take you in.’
+Hop out and I’ll drive you.’

 In the morning, Emily waited for her mum to appear.
 She seemed to be spending ages in the bathroom.
 When, finally, she came into the kitchen Emily said, ‘What have you done to your fringe, Mum?’